maruf99/world-cup-app/src/backend/database/README.md

-This file is only included so that the folder is included by git.
+This file is only included so that the folder is included by git and is present in the repository.
+The actual database files are unique to every instance, so they are not committed.